 - Opportunity to apply for Dean’s Funding and other funding, as applicable

 - Promotion through the Fulton Student Organization Directory

-- Advocacy by Fulton Schools of Engineering, Student Engagement, and Fulton Student Council on behalf of the FSO
+- Advocacy by Fulton Schools of Engineering, Student Success and Engagement, and Fulton Student Council on behalf of the FSO

 - Opportunities to be recognized when the organization leads in awards, scholarships, rankings, competitions and sponsorships